Japanese knotweed – or Fallopia japonica to give it its proper name – is a real pest of a plant that’s taken root on properties all across the UK.

 In the volcanic soil of its native Japanese homeland, the climate and regular deposits of ash plus the insects and fungi that fed on the shrub had kept knotweed plants small.

-Knotweed began to ‘escape’ into the wild.
-Gardeners trying to get rid of the monster plant in waste and compost may have inadvertently hastened its spread by distributing tiny sections of regenerative vegetation.
+But in Britain there were no natural blockers.
+Gardeners trying to get rid of the monster plant in waste and compost may have inadvertently spread it further by distributing tiny sections of regenerative vegetation.

-By the 20th Century, Japanese knotweed had established itself as a serious environmental pest and in 1981 the Wildlife and Country Act made it an offence to introduce the plant into the wild.
+In 1981 the Wildlife and Country Act made it an offence to introduce the plant into the wild.

 Today, you could be fined up to £5,000 or be sent to prison for up to two years if you allow contaminated soil or plant material from any waste you transfer to spread into the wild.